 Walking through someone else’s campsite is one of the worst things you could do.
 It may be faster to get to some amenities, but it should not be done.

 A campsite around someone’s RV is like the yard around their home and is often considered private property.
 Therefore, it is essential to be mindful of the privacy of those around you.
-It is also vital that your children understand this simple rule and follow it.
+It is also vital that your children understand and follow this simple rule.

 Be polite and go around.
-This is the number rule of RV camping etiquette.
+This is the number one rule of RV camping etiquette.

 Respect the Quite Hours

 Of course, this doesn’t mean you can’t enjoy your campfire late at night.
-You need to be respectful of others.
+It would be best if you were respectful of others.
 RV campgrounds are filled with all types of campers.
 Although you may be on vacation or your weekend getaway, others are not there to party.

 Clean Up Your Site Before Leaving